nartc/nartc.me/src/blogs/injection-token-service.md

 ---
 title: InjectionToken as a Service
 description: (hot take) I want to use InjectionToken for almost all my services
-publishedAt: 2023-03-27
+publishedAt: 2023-03-30
 tags: ["Angular"]
 slug: injection-token-service
 ---

 Up until recently, [Angular](https://angular.io) has been a hard-core class-based framework: Component, Directive, Pipe, Guard, Interceptor, Service, etc...
 Everything has been a [TypeScript](https://typescriptlang.org) class.
 Nowadays, Angular provides more **functional** APIs: Functional Guard, Functional Interceptor, and Functional Resolver.

-These functional APIs are great and if you haven't tried them out, I'd highly recommend that you do because they do **improve the authoring experience**, at least in my honest opinion.
+These functional APIs are great and if you haven't tried them out, I'd highly recommend that you do because they do **improve the authoring experience**.

 Now, let's take a quick look at Component, Directive, and Pipe